HydroModPy/HydroModPy/validation_cases/README.md

   `modflownwt` variant,
 - `config_modflow6.toml`: optional `modflow6` variant for the same benchmark
   when solver parity is under validation,
+- `config_modflow6_irregular_tri.toml`: optional MODFLOW 6 DISV/triangular
+  variant when an irregular mesh is part of the validation target,
 - `reference.py`: analytical solution and literature references,
 - `comparison.py`: case-specific execution and comparison logic,
 - `metadata.toml`: benchmark metadata used to rebuild reference geometry and